“Luck is inextricably woven into the fabric of life’s rich pageantry.”

 (3) Stauffenberg Used Only One of Two Devices: Stauffenberg intended to use two devices in the briefcase.
 However, as fate would have it, he managed to arm only one of the two devices.
 Due to his battlefield injuries, Stauffenberg had trouble priming the charges and he was unable to arm both devices before the scheduled start time for Hitler’s briefing.
 So, Stauffenberg decided to put just one device in the briefcase — instead of two.
-As a result, the destructive force was not nearly as great as it would have been if Stauffenberg had the foresight to include the second device in the briefcase — along with the first device — because detonation of the first device would have detonated the second device — which would have provided the extra destructive force to kill Hitler.
+As a result, the destructive force was not nearly as great as it would have been if Stauffenberg had the foresight to place the second device in the briefcase — along with the first device — because, even though the second device was not armed, detonation of the first device would have detonated the second device — which would have provided the extra destructive power for killing Hitler.

 The courageous Count von Stauffenberg is regarded as one of the few German military heroes from WWII.
 In Germany today, there are memorials and statues in his honor.
-Remarkably, Stauffenberg failed to get Hitler by the narrowest of margins — because three unforeseeable events intervened.
-And if any one of those three events had unfolded according to plan, Hitler most certainly would have been taken-out and Count von Stauffenberg would today be a household name.
+Remarkably, Stauffenberg failed to whack Hitler by the narrowest of margins because three unforeseeable events intervened.
+And if the universe had allowed any one of those three events to unfold as anticipated, Hitler would most certainly have been whacked-out and Count von Stauffenberg would today be a household name.

 MORAL of the STORY